ToscaLab/tosca/ascot-esp32c3/README.md

 ## Usage Prerequisites

-Below some prerequisites for those projects which are going to make use of this
+Below some prerequisites for those projects interested in using this crate:
-library:

 - The [sdkconfig.defaults](./sdkconfig.defaults) configuration file will
 probably be different from firmware to firmware, so copy this file into your project, and then change its values according to your needs.
-For example, the stack size might be increased or some options of this file might be added or removed.
+For example, the stack size might be increased or some of these file options might be added or removed.

 ## Building complete firmware devices